See below for everything you need to make the most of Choose Your Own Generator.

 I Need to Weight the Results in This Table

-So with your d20 ‘What’s That Under Your Bed’ table 1-19 results in “Nothing everything’s fine” and 20 results in “Your mother covered in a crying mouth for every way you have disappointed her; she is covered in mouths”?
+So with your d20 ‘What’s That Under Your Bed’ table 1-19 results in “Nothing everything’s fine” and 20 results in “Your mother covered in a crying mouth for every way you have disappointed her; she is covered in so many mouths”.

 Well that just means you need to enter “Nothing everything’s fine” 19 times.